-(i) A health care service plan may shall not reduce or eliminate coverage as a result of the requirements of this section.

-- (i) Nothing in this section shall be construed to - (j) This section does not deny or restrict in any way the department's authority to ensure plan compliance with this chapter when if a plan provides coverage for prescription drugs. - SEC.
-3. Section 10176.61 of the Insurance Code is amended to read: - 10176.61. (a) Every An insurer issuing, amending, delivering, or renewing a disability insurance policy on or after January 1, 2000, that covers hospital, medical, or surgical expenses shall include coverage for the following equipment and supplies for the management and treatment of insulin-using diabetes, non-insulin-using diabetes, and gestational diabetes as medically necessary, even if the items are available without a prescription: - (1) Blood glucose monitors and blood glucose testing strips. - 17 (2) Blood glucose monitors designed to assist the visually 18 impaired. - (3) Insulin pumps and all related necessary supplies. - (4) Ketone urine testing strips. - 21 (5) Lancets and lancet puncture devices. - (6) Pen delivery systems for the administration of insulin. - (7) Podiatric devices to prevent or treat diabetes-related complications. - (8) Insulin syringes. - (9) Visual aids, excluding eyewear, to assist the visually impaired with proper dosing of insulin. - (b) Every An insurer issuing, amending, delivering, or renewing a disability insurance policy on or after January 1, 2000, that covers prescription benefits shall include coverage for the following prescription items if the items are determined to be medically necessary: - (1) Insulin.
+- (j) A health care service plan-may shall not reduce or eliminate coverage as a result of the requirements of this section. - (i) Nothing in this section shall be construed to - (k) This section does not deny or restrict in any way the department's authority to ensure plan compliance with this chapter when if a plan provides coverage for prescription drugs. - SEC.
+3. Section 10176.61 of the Insurance Code is amended to read: - 10176.61. (a) Every An insurer issuing, amending, delivering, or renewing a disability insurance policy on or after January 1, 2000, that covers hospital, medical, or surgical expenses shall include coverage for the following equipment and supplies for the management and treatment of insulin-using diabetes, non-insulin-using diabetes, and gestational diabetes as medically necessary, even if the items are available without a prescription: - (1) Blood glucose monitors and blood glucose testing strips. - (2) Blood glucose monitors designed to assist the visually impaired. - (3) Insulin pumps and all related necessary supplies. - 37 (4) Ketone urine testing strips. - (5) Lancets and lancet puncture devices. - 39 (6) Pen delivery systems for the administration of insulin.